 - people who consume higher-than-average amounts of alcohol

 Current research doesn’t suggest people with diabetes should avoid statin medications.
-The American Diabetes Association recommends that all people 40 years of age or older with Type 2 diabetes be started on a statin even if no other risk factors are present.
+In 2014, the American Diabetes Association (ADA) began recommending that all people 40 years of age or older with type 2 diabetes be started on a statin even if no other risk factors are present.

 If you’re living with diabetes, you can greatly reduce your risk for cardiovascular problems by taking these medications.
 However, you should still continue to make lifestyle changes that can improve your diabetes, your need for insulin, and your need for statins.

 If you’re interested in moving forward without a medication, talk with your doctor.
 They will suggest steps you can take to help reduce your LDL and your risk of related conditions.

 Maintain a healthy weight

 If you’re overweight, your risk for high cholesterol may increase because of your overall health.
 Work with your doctor to determine the best plan to help you lose weight.

 Eat a healthier diet

 Increasing your intake of low-cholesterol foods will help.
 Try to maintain a diet plan that is lower calorie but high in vitamins and minerals.
 Aim to eat more fruits and vegetables, leaner cuts of meat, more whole grains, and fewer refined carbs and sugars.

 Regular exercise is good for your cardiovascular and mental health.
 Aim to move at least 30 minutes each day for 5 days per week.
 That’s 30 solid minutes of movement, like walking or jogging around your neighborhood, or dancing.

 Kick the habit

 Smoking and inhaling secondhand smoke increase your risk for heart disease.
 The more you smoke, the more likely you will need long-term cardiovascular medications.
 Stopping smoking — and kicking the habit for good — will reduce your chances of facing serious side effects later.

 Remember that you shouldn’t stop taking Lipitor or any statin medication without first talking with your doctor.
 It’s very important that you follow your doctor’s prescribed plan to help you reduce your need for the medication.